wm97artsociety/Manierism-megabyte-rig-/README.md

 Since $5 million has been given to the community fund we will.
 Be doing a airdrop to the community and people interested as we raise more funding for the largest megabytes airdrop in history to this day guaranteed 100,000 spots at current supply increasing supply leads to more people being able to have 10 megabytes each worth $50 total.

-Wallet balance prices will be updated bext update
+Wallet balance prices will be updated bext update due to megabytes are $5 a raw megabyte

 --- Receive Info ---